ykhokhulya/stm32-fw-cube/F4/Projects/STM324x9I_EVAL/Examples/Cortex/CORTEXM_ModePrivilege/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example shows how to modify CortexM4 Thread mode privilege access and stack.
-CortexM4 Thread mode is entered on Reset, and can be entered as a result of an exception return.
+This example shows how to modify Thread mode privilege access and stack.
+Thread mode is entered on reset or when returning from an exception.

 The associated program is used to: